 There’s a common rule on how to make up after a fight, and it’s the old-fashioned way.
 The elements you’re working with here are – an apology and affection.

-It may sound simple, and it is, in a way, but you need to be mindful about those things and not to do them routinely.
-In other words, the apology needs to be sincere, and affection genuine, coming from the place of your deepest love and care.
+It may sound simple, and it is, in a way, but you need to be mindful about those things and not do them routinely.
+In other words, the apology needs to be sincere and affection genuine, coming from the place of your deepest love and care.